 Line 353 – should this say ‘interspecific’ and not ‘intraspecific’?

-Both actually, we are referring to the differences between species but also to the plasticity observed in some species between fellfield and snowbed germination curves, see per example Iberis carnosa in supplementary Figure S2.
+Both actually, we are referring to the differences between species but also to the plasticity observed in some species between fellfield and snowbed germination curves, see for example Iberis carnosa in supplementary Figure S2.

 Line 378- lower total germination – assuming high seed viability, no?